Packingham v. North Carolina: Lower court proceedings

 Initially, Packingham moved to dismiss his indictment, arguing that it violated the First Amendment.
 A North Carolina Superior Court judge denied this motion, and he was convicted of violating the North Carolina social media law.
 Packingham appealed his conviction to the North Carolina Court of Appeals, which reversed the trial court's decision in 2013.
-Applying intermediate scrutiny, the court of appeals determined that North Carolina's law violated the First Amendment because it was too broad, applying to all registered sex offenders regardless of whether the offender had committed a crime involving a minor or whether the offender was a continuing threat of harm to minors.
-The court of appeals also stated that the law had been defined broadly enough to prohibit a registered sex offender from conducting a wide array of Internet activity, such as "conducting a 'Google' search, purchasing items on Amazon.com, or accessing a plethora of Web sites unrelated to online communication with minors".
+Applying intermediate scrutiny, the court of appeals determined that North Carolina's law violated the First Amendment because it was too broad, applying to all registered sex offenders regardless of whether the offender had committed a crime involving a minor or whether the offender was a continuing threat to minors.
+The appeals court also stated that the law had been defined broadly enough to prohibit a registered sex offender from conducting a wide array of Internet activity, such as "conducting a 'Google' search, purchasing items on Amazon.com, or accessing a plethora of Web sites unrelated to online communication with minors".

 In 2015, the North Carolina Supreme Court, the state's highest court, reversed the court of appeals, holding that the law was "constitutional in all respects".
 The North Carolina Supreme Court found that the statute was a "limitation on conduct" and did not impede any free speech.
-The state had a vested interest in “forestalling the illicit lurking and contact of minors” by registered sex offenders and potential future victims, and sustained Packingham's conviction.
+The state had a vested interest in “forestalling the illicit lurking and contact of minors” by registered sex offenders and potential future victims, and upheld Packingham's conviction.

 Supreme Court ruling

 Packingham filed a petition for a writ of certiorari with the Supreme Court of the United States.
 The federal government also filed a brief recommending that the Supreme Court grant certiorari, arguing that the North Carolina Supreme Court incorrectly decided the case in favor of the state.
-The Supreme Court granted certiorari in October 2016.
+The U.S. Supreme Court granted certiorari in October 2016.
 Amicus briefs in support of Packingham were filed by the libertarian Cato Institute and the American Civil Liberties Union.
-The North Carolina Supreme Court filed a brief supporting its prior decision, urging the importance of protecting minors in the Internet age from being stalked online.
+The North Carolina Supreme Court filed a brief supporting its prior decision, urging the importance of protecting minors from being stalked online.